Per-Client Delivery Reference

 Message notification

-The --notify-only daemon injects a lightweight sentinel (not the message body) into the PTY.
+Fallback path: the --notify-only daemon injects a lightweight sentinel (not the message body) into the PTY.
 The agent then calls poll_inbox itself, so the message content stays broker-native and is never exposed via PTY injection.

 Self-restart

-Agent calls: c2c restart-me
+Agent calls: c2c restart <name>

 │